SWP for Parents: Safest Fund Category for Monthly Income to Senior Citizens

 For an investor aged 65–80, the primary objective is capital preservation, not return maximisation.
 This means:

-This is not a pessimistic view — it is the correct risk-return calibration for a person who has no ability (or desire) to wait out a market cycle.
+This is not pessimism.
+It is a different risk-return calibration for someone who may not want to wait out a full market cycle.

 Fund Categories for Parent SWP: What Works and What Doesn't